 Price-wise, pCloud Business is decent.
 The price is $9.99 per user per month, with a 20-percent discount available if you purchase a year upfront.
 All new subscriptions come with a 30-day free trial, too.
 You’ll need to enter your payment information and subscribe, but you won’t be charged until after the first 30 days.

 Compared to Tresorit, pCloud is a deal, offering the same amount of storage for almost half the monthly price. pCloud isn’t the cheapest business cloud storage available, though.
-A business account at Sync.com is half the price for the same amount of storage (read our Sync.com Business review).
+A business account at Sync.com is half the price for the same amount of storage (read our Sync.com for Teams review).

 Although there are better deals, price isn’t pCloud’s problem; storage space is.
 Of course, it depends on your business needs for cloud storage, but there are other services that simply offer more storage space for less money.
 For example, MEGA offers a scalable platform for a couple dollars more per user per month (read our MEGA.nz review).